 |

-In 2021, business and investment activity in the Smolyan region showed a clear upward trend, as the number of enterprises, production value and domestic and foreign investment went up and in general managed to make up for the downturn of the previous year.
-The number of non-financial enterprises in the district reached 52 per 1,000 people, compared to 60 per 1,000 people in the country.
-FTA acquisition expenditure per capita increased by nearly 1/4 to reach 2,700 BGN, and FDI – by over 1/5 to 692 EUR per capita.
-Production value grew to 17,600 BGN, though it remained below the country’s average.
-Research and development expenditure per capita is also lower than average.
+In 2022, business and investment activity in the Smolyan region continued its upward trend, though on the whole, the district’s performance remains unsatisfactory.
+The number of non-financial enterprises in the district was 61 per 1,000 population, compared to 70 per 1,000 population in the country.
+TFA acquisition expenditure per capita increased to 3,100 BGN, and FDI – to 866 EUR per capita.
+Production value grew to 69,700 BGN per employed person, though it remained among the lowest in the country.
+Research and development expenditure per capita was also lower than average, while the share of export earnings in net sales revenues decreased slightly to 20%, versus 29% in the country.
 Utilization of European funds in Smolyan district is relatively good.
-By 30 June 2023, payments made in the district to beneficiaries under EU operational programs amounted to 3,300 BGN/person, against 2,800 BGN/person in the country.
+By 30 June 2024, payments made in the district to beneficiaries under EU operational programs amounted to 3,800 BGN/person, against 3,200 BGN/person in the country.
 Within the district, the highest amounts were utilized by the municipality of Smolyan city.

 Number of non-financial companies per 1,000 people (2022) |